 As we published in past articles, there have been exciting innovations in healthcare.
 The Covid-19 pandemic triggered a fast-forward wave of innovations in the medical field.
 So why does it seem like the gap between the desire for innovation and actual implementation is widening?
 Virtual care is more widely accepted years ahead of the projected implementation schedule prior to the pandemic lockdown.
 Congress is considering whether Medicare will continue paying for telehealth services beyond the emergency declaration.

-For over a decade healthcare facilities were limited to pay as you go services for telehealth and other unsupported services.
-This approach rewards individuals who execute individual treatments, but doesn’t support well integrated systems.
-Congressional approval for Medicare to continue to pay for tele-services after the emergency declaration expires, could improve implementation.
-It could also speed up upgrading systems to ease better collaboration in patient treatment.
+For over a decade healthcare facilities were limited to pay-as-you-go services for telehealth and other unsupported services.
+This approach rewards individuals who execute individual treatments, but doesn’t support well-integrated systems.
+Congressional approval for Medicare to continue to pay for teleservices after the emergency declaration expires could improve implementation.
+It could also speed up upgrading systems to ease better collaboration in inpatient treatment.
 Better reimbursement policies could enable more innovations in medicine, sooner.